Rules for Applicant Speakers

 Abstract Preparation and Submission

-Abstracts for consideration are to be prepared and submitted ONLY electronically according to the instructions given below.
+Abstracts for consideration are to be prepared and should ONLY be submitted ONLINE according to the instructions given below.

 Abstract Preparation Guidelines